AndreasKacofegitis/Software-Articles/TeamMetrics2.md

 <img width="60%" src="./General images/QuantityWorkItemsPerPeriod.drawio.png" />
 </center>

 What is the count of features per period that you are delivering?
 If you have varying sizes of feature implementations, you can always tally per category e.g., 1 large feature, 2 medium, and 5 small features, plus 8 bug fixes.
-Consider tracking this as an accumulating metric against your project burndown(s).
+Consider tracking this as an accumulating metric alongside your project burndown(s).

 ### Consistency of Quantity
-To be predictable you don't necessarily need consistency of quantity of features, you need moreso reliability.
-But consistency helps a lot.
+To be predictable you don't necessarily need consistency of quantity of features, you need moreso reliability to deliver the project; this is because when there is a push to complete a project, this push results in an increase (usually) of work completed.
+This necessarily breaks, and should break, the consistency pattern because you really do not want to push full steam all the time.
+But having a measure of consistency helps you to understand what you can deliver in a given situation.

 <center>
 <img width="60%" src="./General images/QuantityConsistencyWorkItemsPerPeriod.drawio.png" />
 </center>

 Are you delivering a consistent number of features each release cycle?
 There may be many different reasons for not doing so, such as inconsistent feature sizing, such as an insufficient pipeline of work that is not ready for implementation, such as team capability and capacity, but if you can tally the number of delivered features as per above, and do so over a period of time, you have a nice illuminating metric.

+I'll repeat that I'm uncertain if consistency of production is the goal.
+It is the metric itself that is useful.
+I'll leave it to the reader to muse on the virtues of consistency, or otherwise.

 _Metric: Quantity over time._
 <br/>